Meiogyne heteropetala

 Meiogyne heteropetala, commonly known as orange annona, is a species of plants in the custard apple family Annonaceae.
 It is native to coastal areas of Queensland, Australia, from near Cairns in the north to about Maryborough.
-It is a shrub or small tree growing in drier types of rainforest and monsoon forest at altitudes up to 100 m.
+It is a shrub or small tree growing in drier types of rainforests and monsoon forest at elevations up to 100 m.
 It was first described in 1862 as Uvaria heteropetala, and in 2014 it was moved to the genus Meiogyne.

 The Queensland Herbarium treats this as Fitzalania heteropetala.

 Conservation

 As of April 2025, this species has been assessed to be of least concern by the International Union for Conservation of Nature (IUCN) and by the Queensland Government under its Nature Conservation Act.